NHS Forest tree-planting FAQs

 You will need to sign the CSH Tree Planting Agreement and submit a few additional bits of supporting evidence (planting maps and site photos).

-This is a requirement from our grant provider and helps them to ensure that the trees they are funding end up in the ground.
+This is a requirement from our funders and helps them to ensure that the trees they are paying for end up in the ground.

-Much of our work is focused on tree planting as our funding is subject to restrictions around the proportion of hedging that can be included.
+Much of our work is focused on tree planting.
 We recommend applicants plant groups of trees wherever practicable to deliver the benefits of increased canopy in healthcare settings.

 However, we understand that hedging may be appropriate for some sites and is itself a valuable asset for biodiversity.
 Therefore we offer a hedge bundle as part of our tree offer.